-Incorporated in 1981, Family Rescue has been a leader in the field by consistently providing progressive services to survivors of domestic violence for over thirty years.
+Incorporated in 1981, Family Rescue has been a leader in the field by consistently providing progressive services to survivors of domestic violence for almost forty years.

 Family Rescue has consistently been recognized on many levels for its accomplishments in the field of domestic violence: in 2014 Executive Director Joyce M. Coffee received the Advocate of the Year Award from Cook County State’s Attorney Anita Alvarez; 2012 the Center for Advancing Domestic Peace honored Family Rescue with their Community Partner Award; in 2009, Family Rescue’s Legal Advocacy Program was honored with the “Exceptional Service Award” from the Clerk of the Circuit Court’s Office for its work to improve the legal system; in 2007, Khauna Snyder, a Family Rescue Legal Advocate, also received the “Exceptional Service Award” from the Clerk of the Circuit Court’s Office for her work to improve the legal system; in 2005, the Chicago Community Trust honored Family Rescue with the prestigious James Brown IV Award for its exemplary dedication, creativity and outstanding community service; also in 2005, Family Rescue’s Legal Advocacy Program was honored with the Victim Service Award from the Cook County State’s Attorney’s Office for outstanding service, and they named the program’s director, Jennifer Greene advocate of the year; in 2000, Family Rescue received the ORBA award for excellence in financial management from the Nonprofit Financial Center, and in 1995, Joyce Coffee, our Executive Director of 33 years, was awarded the National Victim Advocate Award from President Bill Clinton, underscoring the important work of the agency.